 Example: He was a paragon of a leader.

 Example: The astronaut transcended all obstacles and landed on Mars.

 Example: She is a virtuoso on the guitar.

 Example: They took on the difficult task with zest.

-Building a large vocabulary is essential for good communication.
+Building a large vocabulary of positive words and positive adjectives is essential for good communication.
 When you can say that something is not just "good" but that it is witty or flawless, people have a clearer understanding of what you mean.
-You can keep building your vocabulary by learning the meaning of new words as you encounter them and trying to use them in your speech or writing.
+You can keep building your vocabulary by learning the meaning of new words as you learn them and trying to use them in your speech or writing.